It's cute, but is it safe to put your dog in a Halloween costume?

 "They're not going to cry, or vocalize," said Rena Carlson, president-elect of the American Veterinary Medical Association.
 "Watch their mannerisms: Are they panting, pacing or restless?
 Do they have a soft face?
 Are their lips nice [and] soft, or are they grimacing a little bit?
 What are their ears doing?
 Are their ears back?
 Can you see the whites of their eyes when you normally cannot?
 All of those are signs of stress."

 And there are ways to make wearing a costume less of a shock: The more often a dog wears a costume, the more likely they are to understand that it's temporary, and owners can be mindful of their dog's body language to monitor their stress.
-There are other costumes — like a collar around the neck to look like Scooby-Doo ((most images I see have him wearing a collar)) or a red ribbon that resembles one put on Beanie Babies — that are less obtrusive.
+There are other costumes — like a collar around the neck to look like Scooby-Doo or a red tag that resembles one put on Beanie Babies, like Grossman suggests, that are less obtrusive.
+The School for the Dogs has other safer costume ideas which can be found here.

 And all the extra attention a dog receives on Halloween could make the costume worth it for some.